reactjs/react.dev/src/content/reference/react/useTransition.md

 </Sandpack>

 Hiding the entire tab container to show a loading indicator leads to a jarring user experience.
-If you add `useTransition` to `TabButton`, you can instead indicate display the pending state in the tab button instead.
+If you add `useTransition` to `TabButton`, you can instead display the pending state in the tab button instead.

 Notice that clicking "Posts" no longer replaces the entire tab container with a spinner: